 PA doctoral students are encouraged to take the following methods courses:

 - PUAD 937, Qualitative Methods in Public Administration

 Students also choose a primary area of specialization, consisting of at least three courses.
 The standard specializations are budgeting, public finance, human resources management, public policy analysis and evaluation, public values and ethics, organizations and organization theory, public law and administration, and urban policy/politics and community building.

 A student's cognate consists of a coherent series of courses outside the discipline of Public Administration.
 In consultation with their academic advisor, students will craft cognates that are closely related to their areas of specialization and their research program.

 Comprehensive written exams

 Students who complete the required courses with a GPA of 3.0 or better may proceed to the preliminary written examinations.
 PA doctoral students are required to take two separate written exams: one covering foundations and the other their area of specialization.

 Comprehensive oral exam and advancement to candidacy

-Students complete a dissertation which reports substantial original research in the field of Public Administration.
+Students complete and defend a dissertation which reports substantial original research in the field of Public Administration.

 SPAA doctoral students develop research knowledge and skills through coursework, positions as graduate research assistants and departmental research workshops.